Out & About

 National Trust and English Heritage properties like Tintagel Castle, Lanhydrock, Coateal, and Buckland Abbey a 700 year old building with fine 16th century great hall.
 Tucked away in its own secluded valley above the River Tavy, Buckland was originally a small Cistercian monastery.
 The house, incorporating remains of the 13th century abbey church, has rich associations with Sir Francis Drake and his seafaring rival, Sir Richard Grenville, containing much interesting memorabilia from their time.
 There are exhibitions on Buckland’s history as well as a magnificent monastic barn, herb garden, delightful estate walks and craft workshops.

-Eating, we have several award winning chefs and eating places here in Cornwall, Rick Stein’s famous seafood restaurant in Padstow, or Jamie Oliver’s 13 at Newquey are just two of many.
+Eating, we have several award winning chefs and eating places here in Cornwall, Rick Stein’s famous seafood restaurant in Padstow,

 Get active with walking, cycling, surfing, horse riding, Canoeing, Tree surfing, sagway tours.
 Fishing, Sailing, etc all are here around for you to enjoy while on holiday